gooddata/gooddata-ui/docs/pivot_table_component.md

 * median
 * running sum

-For information about the aggregation functions, see [Aggregate Table Data](https://help.gooddata.com/display/doc/Aggregate+Table+Data).
+For more information about the aggregation functions, see [Aggregate Table Data](https://help.gooddata.com/display/doc/Aggregate+Table+Data).

 ```jsx
     // ...using Pivot Table Example